A love of pesto runs in my family, but we’re not Italian. My mom introduced me to pesto when I was a kid, and I’ve been hooked ever since.

 Roasted Tomato Pesto

 - Yield: 1–1/4 cups 1x

 1 garlic clove, peeled

-1 cup oven roasted tomatoes (about 15 whole: from the olive bar or jarred)
+1 cup oven roasted tomatoes (from the olive bar or jarred)

 1/3 cup chopped walnuts

 1 ounce grated Parmesan

 1/4 teaspoon salt

 Pulse the garlic in the bowl of a food processor until it is minced.
 Add the tomatoes, walnuts, Parmesan, salt and pepper.
 Puree the mixture and while the motor is running, drizzle the olive oil through the feeder tube until the pesto is fully combined.

 Store in an airtight container in the refrigerator.